 "Everything Bible Believers Fellowship donates to us is just another tool to share the Gospel and to help us reach the lost and edify the Body of Christ.
 Your contributions have been a great blessing to this ministry."

 Southeastern Correctional Center (Bridgewater) (This facility was closed in 2002)

-means of financially helping you.
+have any means of financially helping you.
 However, I urge people to help maintain such a wonderful and blessed ministry.
 Please donate some Spanish Bibles.
-My flock consists of 40% Afro-American, 35% Spanish, 25% Anglo American and others."
+My flock consists of 40% Afro-American, 35% Spanish, 25% Anglo American

 Chaplain Jesus Malave

 M.C.I.
 Shirley Minimum Facility (Shirley)